Soil Vapor Extraction (SVE)

 There are three sub-phases to Phase III

-Phase III, Sub-phase A is the well itself.
+Phase III, Sub-phase A (complete) is the well itself.
 The well has been drilled and developed to a depth of 1,600 feet below surface level.
 Once the entire system is complete, clean water will be injected into the groundwater at a depth of greater than 1,000 feet below surface level.
 The pump will be submerged in the well approximately 1,000 feet below the surface.

-Phase III, Sub-phase B is the well security and screening.
+Phase III, Sub-phase B (under construction) is the well security and screening.
 Neighbors around the 4050 E Sleepy Ranch Road well site have worked with the County to ensure a decorative wall and landscaping.
 Site components will be kept below the wall height.
 The injection pump will be a submergible pump installed some 1,000 feet below the surface.
 (Note: picture is a rendering only and is not intended to show detailed features.)